expertflow/xredis/README.md

 ## Intro

-This package is derived from npm <a href="https://www.npmjs.com/package/redis">Node Redis</a> and in this package
-<a href="https://redis.io/topics/acl">Redis ACL</a> functionalities are added.
+A high performance Node.js Redis client.
+This package is derived from npm <a href="https://www.npmjs.com/package/redis">Node Redis</a> and in this package <a href="https://redis.io/topics/acl">Redis ACL</a> functionalities are added.

 ## Installation